Magic Kingdom Park

 Frontierland

 • Country Bear Musical Jamboree.
 Updated in 2024 with Disney songs performed in country music styles.
-A sit-down show in an air-conditioned theater — a solid rest stop.
+A sit-down show in an air-conditioned theater, a solid rest stop.

 For young families

 Tiana’s Bayou Adventure has a 40-inch height requirement.
 The drop at the end may be intense for very young kids.
-If your child is nervous, watch from the bridge nearby first — you can see the final splash from there.
+If your child is nervous, watch from the bridge nearby first.
+You can see the final splash from there.

 A family laughs with excited expressions while riding Tiana's Bayou Adventure at Magic Kingdom Park, Walt Disney World Resort.